+6.2.4 Coolstorage

-6.2.4 Coolstorage Coolstores utilising refrigerated air are used to reduce the temperature of kiwifruit so that it stores for longer.
-Controlled atmosphere (CA) storage is also used where oxygen, and carbon dioxide concentrations as well as temperature and humidity are regulated to enable kiwifruit to store longer.
-Markets have wide ranging pack and label requirements.
-Individual fruit labelling of the Zespri brand is a requirement in all markets in preparation for retail sale.
+Coolstores, utilising refrigerated air, are used to reduce the temperature of kiwifruit so that it stores for longer.
+Controlled atmosphere (CA) storage is also used where oxygen, and carbon dioxide concentrations, as well as temperature and humidity, are regulated to enable kiwifruit to store longer.
+EDI (Electronic Data Interface) is the system by which data is fed from the packhouse to Zespri for the overall inventory management.
+This data includes information about the fruit packed and stored so that each tray can be assigned to the appropriate market for load out.
+Further quality checks are completed at the wharf before the fruit is loaded via a ECPI audit (Export Consignment Product Inspections).